Foreign relations of the Maldives: Mauritius

 Both the Maldives and Mauritius were former British Indian Ocean possessions, and both now have similar tourist-oriented economies.
 Relations between the two islands are friendly, and there is some economic cooperation.

 North and South America

 United States

 The Maldives established diplomatic relations with the United States on 10 November 1965 and the two nations maintain friendly relations.

-The U.S. ambassador to Sri Lanka, based in the U.S. embassy in Colombo, is also cross-accredited to the Maldives, and the ambassador and embassy staff make periodic visits.
-The United States supports Maldivian independence and territorial integrity, and publicly endorsed India's timely intervention on behalf of the Maldivian Government during the 1988 Maldives coup d'état attempt.
+he United States supports Maldivian independence and territorial integrity, and publicly endorsed India's timely intervention on behalf of the Maldivian Government during the 1988 Maldives coup d'état attempt.
 U.S. Navy vessels have regularly called at Malé in recent years.
 The Maldives extended strong support to U.S. efforts to combat terrorism and terrorist financing in 2001–2002.